ElementalMP4/StatPack/README.md

 If `image` is being used, a custom colour can be chosen by specifying a hex colour via `colour`.
 This parameter should not have a #.

+Every time a statpack URL is requested, the count will increment.

 ### Example URLs:

 This produces an image for the stat `page_counter` with a red colour band.